-- People and brands send 350,000 tweets per minute (Internet Live Stats)
+- People and brands send 500 million tweets per day.

-- Creators upload 48 hours of videos to YouTube each minute (YouTube)
+- Creators upload 300 hours of videos to YouTube each minute.

 That’s an insane amount of content competing for your readers’ or buyers’ attention.
 Sure, not all of that content is a direct threat, but taken together it becomes a huge distraction.